-The bars around Piazza Navona and Campo di Fiori have been mentioned in past reports for incidents of drink spiking.
-You should also be cautious when visiting bars associated with transport hubs, such as Roma Termini and Florence's Santa Maria Novella station.
+In the bars around Piazza Navona and Campo di Fiori there have been reports of drink spiking.
+Be cautious when visiting bars at transport hubs, such as Roma Termini and Florence's Santa Maria Novella station.

-Never accept open drinks from strangers or new friends you have just met – insist you join them to the bar if you really want to take up their offer, but never take a drink from someone.
+Never accept open drinks from strangers or new friends you have just met – insist you join them to the bar if you want to take up their offer of a drink from.
 Watch the bartender pour your drink, and never leave an open drink unattended.

-If you start to feel woozy, or unusually drunk for the amount you've had, ask genuine friends for assistance.
-Or, if you're alone, get out of the bar as soon as possible and call the police.
+If you start to feel woozy, or unusually drunk for the amount you've had, ask friends for assistance.
+Or, if you're alone ask the bar staff to call the police.